Aetoba/Deep-Q-Learning/README.md

 This is the code I wrote for my 4th year Project, on implementing Deep Q-Learning as in the 2013 DeepMind NIPS Paper.

-While is was capabable of improving on Breakout:
+## Breakout

+It is learned to play Breakout:

 ![BrktPrf](/src/data/not_runs/brktperformance.png)

-###### Each orange point is the average performance over the last 100 episodes with 0.05 exploration rate.
+###### Each orange point is the average performance over the last 100 training episodes with 0.05 exploration rate.
 Green is max performance.
 Blue is average human performance.
 The algorithm was trained for 5000 episodes.

 Playing Breakout randomly yields a very low average score (roughly 1.2):